 either there is:

-an access undertaking in operation (under Division 6 Part IIIA of the Competition and Consumer Act 2010) relating to the provision to Accredited Wheat Exporters of access to the port terminal service for purposes relating to export of Bulk Wheat; or
+an access undertaking in operation (under Division 6 Part IIIA of the Competition and Consumer Act 2010) relating to the provision to wheat exporters of access to the port terminal service for purposes relating to export of Bulk Wheat and the access undertaking obliges the person to comply, at that time, with the Continuous Disclosure Rules; or

-a decision in force that a regime established by a State or Territory for access to the port terminal service is an effective access regime (under Division 2A Part IIIA of the CCA) and under that regime Accredited Wheat Exporters have access to the port terminal service for purposes relating to the export of Bulk Wheat.
+a decision in force that a regime established by a State or Territory for access to the port terminal service is an effective access regime (under Division 2A Part IIIA of the CCA) and under that regime wheat exporters have access to the port terminal service for purposes relating to the export of Bulk Wheat.

 GrainCorp has submitted this Undertaking to the ACCC for approval under Part IIIA of the CCA for the purpose of satisfying the ‘access test’.